 Increased success rate of applications

-In 2019, the pass rate for Technology Innovation Board IPOs was 95 per cent.5 Perhaps due to the roll-out of the Technology Innovation Board in 2019, the CSRC's approach to applicants proposing to list on other stock exchanges also changed with a bias towards approval.
-The issuance examination committee reviewed 164 applications, of which 138 were successful, resulting in a pass rate of over 80 per cent,6 which is much higher than the 60 per cent pass rate in 2018.
+In 2019, the pass rate for STAR IPOs was 95 per cent, with the same pass rate in 2020.5 Owing to the roll-out of STAR in 2019 and of the registration-based system of ChiNext in 2020, the CSRC's approach to applicants proposing to list on other stock exchanges has also changed, with a bias towards approval.

 The offering process